From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does Normalization Updating Work for Segmentation TTA?

-We start with batch normalization (BN) updating strategies~\citep{nado2020evaluating,schneider2020improving}.
-Most existing BN-based TTA methods~\citep{wang2021tent,niu2022efficient}, contrary to typical deep learning pipelines, compute distribution statistics directly from test data, rather than starting with or inheriting those from the training data.
-These methods only update the batch normalization layers during TTA, restricting changes exclusively to the model parameters.
+We start with batch normalization (BN) updating strategies~\cite{nado2020evaluating,schneider2020improving}.
+Most existing BN-based TTA methods~\cite{wang2021tent,niu2022efficient}, contrary to typical deep learning pipelines, compute the distribution statistics directly from the test data, rather than starting with or inheriting those from the training data.
+These methods only update the BN layers during TTA, restricting changes exclusively to the model parameters.
 This ensures that the core learned features remain intact, while only the normalization gets adjusted based on the test data.
-While these approaches have demonstrated their effectiveness in bridging domain gaps for image classification at test time, their efficacy in semantic segmentation is yet to be thoroughly explored and validated.
+These approaches have demonstrated their effectiveness in bridging domain gaps for image classification at test time, however, their efficacy in semantic segmentation is yet to be thoroughly explored and validated.

-To delve deeper into this, we conduct a thorough evaluation of BN-based TTA methods in semantic segmentation based on a classic method (TENT~\citep{wang2021tent}).
-Specifically, TENT adapts models by using the BN statistics from mini-batch test data (with a BS = 1 in TTA segmentation) instead of those inherited from the training data, and updating the affine parameters of BS through entropy minimization.
-Moreover, we explore two variants of TENT: (1) TENT (larger BS) seeks to enhance TENT's performance by utilizing a larger batch size of 4, aiming for a more precise estimation of distribution statistics.
-(2) TENT (BN-fixed) retains the BN statistics from the training data without adaptation and solely updates the affine parameters of BS through entropy minimization.
+To delve deeper into this, we conduct a thorough evaluation of BN-based TTA methods in segmentation based on a classic method TENT~\cite{wang2021tent}.
+Specifically, TENT adapts a model by using the BN statistics from mini-batch test data (with BS = 1) instead of those inherited from the training data, and updating the affine parameters of BS through entropy minimization.
+Moreover, we explore two variants of TENT: 1) TENT (larger BS) seeks to enhance TENT's performance by utilizing a larger batch size of 4, aiming for a more precise estimation of distribution statistics; 2) TENT (BN-fixed) retains the BN statistics from the training data without adaptation and solely updates the affine parameters of BS through entropy minimization.
+Finally, we also conduct comparisons with BN adapt~\cite{schneider2020improving} and AugBN~\cite{khurana2021sita}, both of which have demonstrated their effectiveness in segmentation TTA using CNN-based architectures~\cite{khurana2021sita}.